KippAD/html-css-project/README.md

 1. Within the repository click the **Code** dropdown menu.
 2. In the clone section copy the https url.
 3. Within the chosen IDE open a **git bash** terminal.
-4. Type **git clone**, followed the url.
+4. Type **git clone**, followed by the url.
-5. Run the command and a clone will be created.
+5. Run the command and a clone will be created in the IDE.

 ## **Credits**
-The gallery layout was initially built using a grid with columns that collapsed as the viewport width decreased.
-I then stumbled upon this tutorial by Tim Van Damme which showed me how to make an adaptive layout using lists and flexbox.
+The gallery layout was initially built using a grid of equally sized boxes, with the count of columns decreasing as the viewport width decreased.
+The final design was built after reading this tutorial by Tim Van Damme, which details how to make an adaptive layout using lists and flexbox.

 [Link to tutorial](https://css-tricks.com/adaptive-photo-layout-with-flexbox/)